mattermost/mattermost-developer-documentation/site/content/extend/plugins/server/hello-world.md

  ```
  - Restart the Mattermost server.

-Once you've installed the plugin in one of the ways above, type the following path into your address bar, appending it to your Mattermost server's domain, and you'll be greeted by your plugin: `/plugins/com.mattermost.server-hello-world`.
+Once you've installed the plugin in one of the ways above, browse to `https://<your-mattermost-server>/plugins/com.mattermost.server-hello-world`, and you'll be greeted by your plugin.